 Subsequent poor form during the festive period lead to inconsistencies as players slowly returned to fitness, and it wasn’t until the very last weeks of the season that results started to even out.

-Secondly, when the well publicised financial restrictions come into force during the off-season, it meant signings could not be made to bolster the quality side of the new ethos for the squad management.
-Franco van der Merwe was ‘unsigned’, for want of a better phase, while other players were almost let go.
+Then, when the well publicised financial restrictions come into force during the last off-season, it meant signings could not be made to bolster the quality side of the new ethos for the squad management.
+Franco van der Merwe was ‘unsigned’, for want of a better phrase, while other players were almost let go.

 Wilson has done a hell of a lot of good for this club, taking us from no-hopers with a squad propped up by semi-professional Welsh Premiership players, to a squad with some very talented overseas players and a group of supremely talented youngsters.

 Throughout his tenure Danny has been honest and hard working.
 Fronting up when performances below par, treating supporters with respect, and turning down a huge personal opportunity to tour with Wales so he could stay and work on the Cardiff Blues.